open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 A "message" is a transport envelope for the transfer of information.
 The information is a combination of a payload and metadata.
-Metadata can be directed at consumers or at intermediaries on the message path.
+Metadata can be directed at consumers or intermediaries on the message path.
 Messages are transferred via one or more intermediaries.
 Messages are uniquely identifiable.